antialias/interview-question-bank/front-end/github/rebasing.md

 ## Why rebase?

-Whenever you branch is in conflict with the target branch, you need to get it up to date.
-A merge can be suffice to handle that.
-So then why bother rebasing?
-Two reasons come up:
+Whenever your branch is in conflict with the target branch, you need to get it up to date.
+A merge can handle that, sure, but here are two reasons why rebasing might be preferred over merging:

-1. Merge commits are removed.
+1. Merge commits are removed
 2. History is much easier to read

 ## Standard rebasing